 None – Retain Original

-6VAC15-40-330.
+PRC Approved BLRJ Revision with Edits - 6VAC15-40-330.
 Restrictions on Physician – No restrictions shall be imposed by the facility in the practice of medicine.
 However, administrative and security regulations applicable to facility personnel shall apply to medical personnel as well.

 Workgroup Revision: